How much does a funeral cost?

 How to pay for the funeral

-When you’ve made your choices on the funeral arrangements, we’ll give you an written estimate of the funeral costs.
+When you’ve made your choices on the funeral arrangements, we’ll give you a written estimate of the funeral costs.
 At this stage, if you'd like to change anything we'll be able to do this, although any changes may affect the final funeral costs.

-The funeral is paid in two parts:
+The funeral is paid in 2 parts:

 For everything else, we’ll send you an invoice after the funeral.
 This final payment must be made within 28 days from the date of invoice.